 2. Using Dish Soap

-While dish soap might not seem like the best idea to clear toilet clogs, it is excellent at dealing with minor blockages.
-You can use regular soap for this purpose to clean the blockage effectively.
+While dish soap might not seem like the best idea for clearing toilet clogs, it is excellent at dealing with minor blockages.
+You can also use regular soap to clean the blockage effectively.

 Using dish soap is better any day than harsh chemicals like bleach, which can destroy the coating on your toilet bowl.
 Add four tablespoons of dish soap to the bowls and pour hot water afterwards.
 The water will activate the detergent and help release the blockage.